fruch/pytest-elk-reporter/README.md

 ## Features

-* Reporting into Elasticsearch each test result, as the test finish
+* Report each test result into Elasticsearch as they finish
-* Automatically append context data to each test:
+* Automatically append contextual data to each test:
   * git information such as `branch` or `last commit` and more
   * all of CI env variables
     * Jenkins